 Even Kaplan’s forward-looking philosophy did not encompass an analysis of the family that would be helpful to this generation of women.
-The majority of Reconstructionist women rabbis are in heterosexual marriages and have children.
-There are several single parents and lesbian couples with children as well.
-For those who have remained single or childless, their choices have been complicated by pressure from the Jewish community to “be fruitful and multiply.”
-Although the technical commandment to continue the survival of the Jewish people is addressed to men, women in the rabbinate feel the responsibility as heavily incumbent upon them.
-While accepting their choices, or lack of them in some cases, most have internalized the sense that to be complete as Jewish women they must have children.
-There is little support for the idea that they are in fact building up the Jewish people through their contributions as teachers of children rather than necessarily as biological parents.
+Many Reconstructionist rabbis, gay or straight, are in committed relationships and are raising children, and there are single parents as well.
+For those who have remained single or childless, their choices (or circumstances) have been complicated by pressure from the Jewish community to “be fruitful and multiply.”
+The technical commandment to continue the survival of the Jewish people is addressed to men, but Reconstructionists see it as equally incumbent on men and women.
+Nonetheless, women in the rabbinate feel the responsibility as gendered and especially heavy.
+While accepting their choices, or lack of them in some cases, many have internalized the sense that to be complete as Jewish women they must have children.
+There is ambivalence around the idea that they are in fact building up the Jewish people through their contributions as teachers of children rather than necessarily as biological parents.

 The logical result of women’s demand for changes in Judaism must include thinking about changed roles for men as well.
-With their advocacy of patrilineal descent in the 1970s, the Reconstructionist Rabbinical Association supported the principle that a man who takes responsibility for raising a Jewish child can pass Judaism on to the next generation as well as a woman.
-This policy statement is part of a larger understanding within Reconstructionist Judaism that the real message of feminism for the Jewish people is a reassessment of how we structure our lives to provide opportunities for all human beings to flourish, personally and professionally.
+With its advocacy of patrilineal alongside matrilineal descent in the 1970s, the Reconstructionist Rabbinical Association supported the principle that a man who takes responsibility for raising a Jewish child can pass Judaism on to the next generation as well as a woman can.
+This policy statement is part of a larger understanding within Reconstructionist Judaism that the real message of feminism for the Jewish people is a reassessment of how we structure our lives to provide opportunities for all human beings to flourish personally and professionally.

 The Reconstructionist Movement has played a significant role in creating an environment of equality for women in Judaism.
-Predicated on Kaplan’s vision of a reconstructed Jewish community, his followers have made equality for women in all aspects of Jewish religious and juridical life an absolute value.
+Historian Deborah Dash Moore argues that, out of their democratic commitments, Kaplan and his followers succeeded in creating a “gendered civilization,” making equality for women in all aspects of Jewish religious and juridical life a basic principle.
 The Reconstructionist Movement has moved beyond Kaplan’s original vision of equality toward a reconceptualization of Judaism through a feminist lens.
-The movement has been a home for Jewish women’s creativity and celebration through music, creation of resources for curricula and liturgy, the development of pioneering questions on feminist ethics, a home for gay and lesbian Jews, and a place where men’s roles are also being redefined.
+The movement has been a home for Jewish women’s creativity and celebration through music, creation of resources for curricula and liturgy, the development of pioneering questions on feminist ethics, and a place where men’s roles are also being redefined.
+This commitment to the centering of previously marginalized voices has animated and informed further efforts toward substantive inclusion.
+In 1984, RRC became the first seminary to admit openly gay men and lesbians, and the Reconstructionist congregational union (then known as FRCH) developed educational resources to promote the full acceptance of LGBTQ rabbis and leaders, and by extension, congregants.
+In the third decade of the twenty-first century, LGBTQ rabbis are widely accepted in the Reconstructionist movement.
+Now, the movement seeks to draw on these lessons to center the voices and experiences of Jews of color and to work toward racial equity in the Reconstructionist movement, the wider Jewish community, and beyond.
 Mordecai Kaplan’s legacy of finding bold responses to difficult questions has remained alive in the Reconstructionist Movement.